kimmypracha/kimmypracha.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

   However, Multi-Label KNN is very slow for processing.
 We are looking for BinaryRelevance Technique to apply to other faster and more efficient algorithm that cannot apply to multi-label classification directly. but we cannot split the data evenly.
 Tomorrow, I will figure out about how to split the dataset evenly that we can have data enough to predict test dataset with trainning on the train dataset.

 **January 16th**
+   Today, I learned on stratified sampling and looking for the percent of 0 and 1 in each genres.
+To avoid single-class classification.
+I cut 14 genres out, which have 95-100% containing zero value in that genre.
+So now I can applied BinaryRelevance Technique for Multi-Label classification.
+So I can run svm for this dataset, but it still took too long time.
+So we might find other algorithm that might be more interesting than svm.
+   The result that I got from this time is better than the previous version if we compared to the same algorithm.
+If I have more time, I will write the whole comparation to each algorithm and use %%timeit module to measure time that they might take and then decide for putting into cross_validation to optimize the quality of the text classification model.
 **January 17th**